 Data Layers

-Since there no restriction on which data layers can be displayed other than IMO Performance Standards’ requirement that the data does not degrade the displayed SENC information and should be clearly distinguishable from the SENC information, navigation systems should be prepared to display any S-100 data product that satisfies the technical requirements, i.e., is classified as S-100 compliance category 4 (“IHO S-100 and IMO harmonized display compliant” - see S-100 5.0.0 Part 17 - S100_CompliancyCategory).
+Since there is no restriction on which data layers can be displayed other than IMO Performance Standards’ requirement that the data does not degrade the displayed System Database information and should be clearly distinguishable from the System Database information, navigation systems should be prepared to display any S-100 data product that satisfies the technical requirements, i.e., is classified as S-100 compliance category 4 (“IHO S-100 and IMO harmonized display compliant” - see S-100 5.0.0 Part 17 - S100_CompliancyCategory).

-Data products and information layers
+Data products and information layers [INFORMATIVE]

 Basic products and layers

-Navigation displays such as the ECDIS main screen must be able to display the following data layers:
+Navigation displays such as the ECDIS main screen must be able to display at least the following data layers:

 S-101 ENC data as the base layer, which may be replaced by S-57 ENC data where S-101 data is not available.
 Raster Navigational Chart (RNC) may be displayed if neither is available;